 On the other hand, there were no differences in lactate levels in this study, and other studies have had variable results when testing the effects of nitrates on interval training.

-The specifics of why it may work for some but not others isn’t entirely clear, but you can expect a recovery advantage when you use a highly concentrated, quality certified supplement.
+The specifics of why it may work for some but not others isn’t entirely clear, but research shows that you can expect a recovery advantage when you use a highly concentrated, quality certified supplement.

 5. Nitrates Make Mitochondria More Efficient